Kurento/kurento/source/Architecture.rst

 .. figure:: images/Player_session.png
    :width: 720px
    :align: center
-   :alt: Main interactions in a Stream Oriented GE session devoted to playing an HTTP media stream
+   :alt: Main interactions in a kurento session devoted to playing an HTTP media stream
    :figwidth: 800px

    **Main Interactions**.

-   *Main interactions in a Stream Oriented GE session devoted to playing an HTTP media stream.*
+   *Main interactions in a kurento session devoted to playing an HTTP media stream.*

 Clearly, the specific media stream that the client receives depends